pmalacho-mit/developing-in-a-sandboxed-mac-user/README.md

 - High Performance requires **UDP 5900–5902** between endpoints.
 An SSH tunnel forwards **TCP only**, so High Performance can't function through it.
 - Connecting High Performance **directly** to `localhost` (no tunnel) still hits **"You cannot control your own screen"** — the block fires before any virtual display is created.

-There is no same-machine path to Dynamic Resolution.
+I found no same-machine path to Dynamic Resolution.
 The scripts reproduce its behavior by driving **window** size instead of **display** size — which touches neither the connection type nor the resolution, so nothing blocks it.

 ---